Bart's Friend Falls in Love: Reception

 John Williams' theme from Raiders of the Lost Ark plays throughout the episode's praised Indiana Jones sequence.

 In its original American broadcast, "Bart's Friend Falls in Love" finished 35th in the ratings for the week of May 4–10, 1992, with a Nielsen rating of 12.4, equivalent to approximately 11.4 million viewing households.
 It was the fourth highest-rated show on the Fox network that week, following Beverly Hills, 90210, In Living Color, and Married... with Children.

 Since airing, the episode has received mostly positive reviews from television critics.
 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, said the episode was "a fitting end to a season that had seen The Simpsons consolidate its success and become even more daring and intelligent."

 DVD Movie Guide's Colin Jacobson said that "from the ingenious and hilarious Raiders of the Lost Ark parody at the show’s start, 'Bart's Friend Falls in Love' is a keeper.
 It actually develops the characters and gets into pre-teen emotions but never becomes sappy.
 The 'B'-plot in which Lisa tries to get Homer to lose weight provides terrific laughs as well."
 Nate Meyers of Digitally Obsessed gave the episode a 4.5 out of 5 rating and commented that "It's tough to view Milhouse in a romantic relationship, especially since the most recent seasons have made a point of hinting at Milhouse being gay.
 Still, the love triangle makes for some interesting drama and the script's observations about childhood infatuations are right on point."

 Bill Gibron of DVD Verdict, however, thought the plot seemed drawn out and "only Homer's eating disorder and subliminal tape attempts at weight loss have lasting appeal.
 Since the tape turns out to be a vocabulary builder, hearing Homer expound in flowery language is a real, rare treat."
 The Santa Fe New Mexican's Jeff Acker also preferred the subplot over the main plot.

 The episode's Raiders of the Lost Ark parody was named the greatest film reference in the history of the show by Nathan Ditum of Total Film.
 Empire's Colin Kennedy also named it the best film parody in the show, calling it the series' "most famous opening sequence."
 He noted Homer played "both his roles - half-naked native; big fat boulder - with consummate aplomb."
-The Canadian television series The Hour, hosted by George Stroumboulopoulos, ranked the Raiders of the Lost Ark parody as the greatest in the "Top Five Male Underwear Moments of All Time".
-The list referred to scenes in film and television portraying men in underwear, and Homer wore underwear in the relevant scene.